r-simlinger/documentation/marketplace_workflow_debit_subscription.md

 # Save the customer (payer) data

-To create payment transactions you need to transmit the customer (payer) of the customer first.
-It is also possible to skip this step and to transmit the hole data on creating the payment transaction.
+To create payment transactions you need to transmit the data of the customer (payer) first.
+It is also possible to skip this step and to transmit the whole data on creating the payment transaction.
 But we recommend to do this separately.

 From the response you need to save the field "id" (f.e.
 PCU_3RGVMQ5GR2MG4KUZ875XUNP5YQYVAA).